The Twisting Path

 Cinque Terre

 Cinque Terre is more beautiful than advertised.
-I spent my time there wandering through the towels.
+I spent my time there wandering through the towns.
 Each has a slightly different character and a different story to tell.
 The towns are built into steep hillsides which plunge into the Ligurian Sea.
 It has access to the rest of Italy by railroad cut through the cliffs, and there must be a road because there are a few cars.
 Life is very vertical there.
 Here are the stairs to our apartment:

 Wednesday, May 8, 2019